KarthiK-72/Covid-Tracker/README.md

          <li>Works in both light mode and dark mode
 </li>
 </ul>
-### - This is a user friendly app which gives information of covid cases across countries .
-        -
-        -
-        -
-        -
-        -
-        -
-        -
-        -

 ### Deployed live on [Covid-19 Tracker](https://covid-tracker-e72e3.web.app/) .
 Checkout project here !!

 ### Light Mode